jamisonrobey/somafm-track-adder/README.md

+# WIP - Submitted this to Chrome, Firefox and Edge stores and have applied to get the spotify quota off developer mode.
+The extension links will be updated in coming days once everything is setup.

 # SomaFM Spotify Track Adder

 A browser extension that adds a button to SomaFM's web player to save tracks to a Spotify library.